 The banks that tend to more fee-friendly to small business owners are the smaller, community banks, who often have at least one type of free checking and savings accounts for small business owners with often no minimum opening deposit.
-The community and online banks where you can avoid and eliminate account maintenance fees, monthly balance requirements, and monthly transaction fees include Capital Bank, First Citizens, and Capital One.
+The community and online banks where you can avoid and eliminate account maintenance fees, monthly balance requirements, and monthly transaction fees include First Horizon Bank, First Citizens, and Capital One.

 #2 – Signing up for a credit card rewards program